YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ::GridBlockTwo{frOne="3fr" frTwo="2fr" gap="var(--space-l)"}
 :::GridUnit
 2. ***Side panel editing***
-   - With this patterns, found on *Elementor*, the edit panel opens as a side panel at a fix position.
+   - With this patterns, found on *Elementor*, the edit panel opens as a side panel at a fixed position.
    - This pattern is good it terms of predictability and consistency which reduces *Cognitive Load*.
    - This pattern is linked to technologically challenged or novice user that feel comfortable with fixed, predictable and consistent layouts.
 :::